Elnurk/SmartStorageMonitor/README.md

 ## Software / Stack

 - Firmware written in C++ using the Arduino framework.
-- Two firmware sketches are included:
-  - `SMART_SKLAD.ino` – the standard firmware for controlling sensors and actuators.
+- `Main.ino` – the standard firmware for controlling sensors and actuators.
-  - `SMART_SKLADBekaVer.ino` – an alternative version with customized features.

 ## Build & Upload